cccu-uk/U14553_AOS_Exercises/src/RFC_Logger/rfclogger.md

 # Getting Started

-Open a terminal and make a directory in your `$HOME` directory and call it `ACe/` if you havent got one already, using the `mkdir ACE` command in the terminal in JupyterHub.
+Open a terminal and make a directory in your `$HOME` directory and call it `AOS/` if you havent got one already, using the `mkdir ACE` command in the terminal in JupyterHub.

-Next you will need to create a child directory inside `ACE` called `logging`.
+Next you will need to create a child directory inside `AOS` called `logging`.

-From here you can either navigate to this newly created child directory using `cd ACE/logging` if you are in the `$HOME` directory still.
+From here you can either navigate to this newly created child directory using `cd AOS/logging` if you are in the `$HOME` directory still.

 ![mkdir example](images/mkdir.png)